woodystock/learner-materials-react-props-and-state/activities/activity-7.md

 There are lots of different ways to do this.
 A popular way is using the `npm` package [uuid](https://www.npmjs.com/package/uuid)

+UUID is a library which generates new unique IDs on command.

 ## Using UUID - Step 1

 - In your terminal (make sure you're in the right directory) run: